-The basic financial statements include (1) the Statement of Net Position, (2) the Statement of Revenues, Expenses and Changes in Fund Net Position, (3) the Statement of Cash Flows, (4) the Statement of Fiduciary Net Position and (6) Notes to the Financial Statements.
+The basic financial statements include (1) the Statement of Net Position, (2) the Statement of Revenues, Expenses and Changes in Fund Net Position, (3) the Statement of Cash Flows, (4) the Statement of Fiduciary Net Position, (5) the Statement of Changes in Fiduciary Net Position and (6) Notes to the Financial Statements.
 This report also contains required and other supplementary information in addition to the basic financial statements themselves.